HTTP-RPC/Kilo/README.md

 In general, service adapters should be compiled with the `-parameters` flag so their method parameter names are available at runtime.
 However, the `RequestParameter` annotation can be used to associate a custom parameter name with a request argument.

 `POST` requests are always submitted using the multi-part encoding.
-Values are returned as described above for `WebServiceProxy`.
+Values are returned as described for `WebServiceProxy` and adapted as described [earlier](#typed-map-access) based on the method return type.

 For example, the following interface might be used to model the addition operations of the math service: